openedx/XBlock/doc/guide/xblock.rst

 called **fields**.
 Fields declare their relationship to both blocks and users, by specifying their **scope**.

-* By User: State scoped by user is different for every user in the system.
+* By user: fields declare how they relate to the user:

+  * No user: the data is related to no users, for example, the content of the course which is independent of any users.

+  * One user: the data is particular to a single user, such as an answer to a problem.

+  * All users: the data is an aggregate of all users.
+An example is the total number of students answering a question.

-* By XBlock: State scoped by XBlock can be scoped by various aspects of the
+* By XBlock: fields declare how they relate to the block:
-  XBlock:

-  * block usage - the instance of the XBlock in a particular course
+  * Block usage: the instance of the XBlock in a particular course.

-  * block definition - the definition of an XBlock created by a content creator (potentially shared across runs of a course)
+  * Block definition: the definition of an XBlock created by a content creator (potentially shared across runs of a course).

-  * block type - the Python type of the XBlock (shared across all instances of the XBlock in all courses)
+  * Block type: the Python type of the XBlock (shared across all instances of the XBlock in all courses).

-  * all - all XBlocks share the same data
+  * All: all XBlocks share the same data.

+These two aspects, user and block, are independent.
+A field scope specifies both.
 For example:

-* A user's progress through a particular set of problems would be stored in a User=True, XBlock=Usage scope.
+* A user's progress through a particular set of problems would be stored in a scope with User=One and XBlock=Usage.

-* The content to display in an XBlock would be stored in a User=False, XBlock=Definition scope.
+* The content to display in an XBlock would be stored in a scope with User=None and XBlock=Definition.

-* A user's preferences for a type of XBlock, such as the preferences for a circuit editor, would be stored in a User=True, XBlock=Type scope.
+* A user's preferences for a type of XBlock, such as the preferences for a circuit editor, would be stored in a scope with User=One and XBlock=Type.

-* Information about the user, such as language or timezone, would be stored in a User=True, XBlock=All scope.
+* Information about the user, such as language or timezone, would be stored in a scope with User=One and XBlock=All.

+For convenience, we also provide five predefined scopes: ``Scope.content``, ``Scope.settings``, ``Scope.user_state``, ``Scope.preferences``, and
+``Scope.user_info``.

 XBlocks declare their data with a schema in the XBlock class definition.
 The schema defines a series of properties, each of which has at least a name, a